Relocation Guide · Last updated 2 June 2026

 The appeal is straightforward when you lay it out.
 Gibraltar is British: English language, English common law, British-style institutions and a culture that British retirees find immediately familiar.
 You are not learning a new language, navigating a foreign legal system, or adjusting to a fundamentally different way of life.

-It also sits on the southern tip of Europe with a Mediterranean climate — 300+ days of sunshine a year, mild winters, warm summers.
-You get the lifestyle benefits of a Mediterranean retirement without the friction of full-on foreign country relocation.
+It also sits on the southern tip of Europe with a Mediterranean climate, 300-plus days of sunshine a year, mild winters and warm summers.
+You get the lifestyle benefits of a Mediterranean retirement without the friction of full-on foreign-country relocation.

 No capital gains tax.
 No inheritance tax.
 No wealth tax.
-Income tax capped at 25% under the High Executive Possessing Specialist Skills (HEPSS) scheme for qualifying earners, or taxed at standard Gibraltar rates (lower than the UK) for most residents.
-For retirees with investment income, property portfolios or significant savings, this matters a great deal.
+No VAT.
+Gibraltar income tax rates are lower than the UK equivalent for most residents, and the Category 2 status provides a fixed annual tax ceiling for qualifying high-net-worth retirees.
+For those with investment income, property portfolios or significant savings, this matters a great deal.

 Tax in Gibraltar for Retirees